Programme Outline

 - Attend an information session with a member of the academic staff and successful completion of the alternative academic entry test.

-The alternative academic entry assessment will measure applicants’ literacy and numeracy ability to ensure that it is of a level to cope with the demands of the programme.
+An alternative entry assessment will measure applicants’ literacy and numeracy ability to ensure that it is of a level to cope with the demands of the programme.

 This request is consistent with industry expectations and the type of work undertaken whilst on the programme or as a graduate of the programme.

 Some workplaces/providers may still require workers to be vaccinated due to their responsibilities under health and safety legislation.
-Please take this into consideration for practicum/placement.
+Please take this into consideration for practical work experience.
 For more information contact the Programme Administrator, Raewyn Ashby, on 06 830 1860.

 Entry with Credit